csaf-poc/csaf_distribution/docs/csaf_checker.md

   csaf_checker [OPTIONS] domain...

 Application Options:
   -o, --output=REPORT-FILE              File name of the generated report -f, --format=[json|html]              Format of report (default: json)
-      --insecure                 Do not check TLS certificates from provider --client-cert=CERT-FILE    TLS client certificate file (PEM encoded data) --client-key=KEY-FILE      TLS client private key file (PEM encoded data) --version                  Display version of the binary -v, --verbose                  Verbose output
-  -r, --rate=                    The average upper limit of https operations per second (defaults to unlimited) -y, --years=YEARS              Number of years to look back from now -t, --timerange=RANGE          RANGE of time from which advisories to download -i, --ignorepattern=PATTERN    Dont download files if there URLs match any of the given PATTERNs -H, --header=                  One or more extra HTTP header fields
-      --validator=URL            URL to validate documents remotely
+      --insecure                        Do not check TLS certificates from provider --client-cert=CERT-FILE           TLS client certificate file (PEM encoded data) --client-key=KEY-FILE             TLS client private key file (PEM encoded data) --client-passphrase=PASSPHRASE    Optional passphrase for the client certificate --version                         Display version of the binary -v, --verbose                         Verbose output -r, --rate=                           The average upper limit of https operations per second (defaults to unlimited) -y, --years=YEARS                     Number of years to look back from now -t, --timerange=RANGE                 RANGE of time from which advisories to download -i, --ignorepattern=PATTERN           Dont download files if there URLs match any of the given PATTERNs -H, --header=                         One or more extra HTTP header fields --validator=URL                   URL to validate documents remotely
       --validatorcache=FILE             FILE to cache remote validations
       --validatorpreset=                One or more presets to validate remotely (default: [mandatory]) -c, --config=TOML-FILE                Path to config TOML file

 Help Options:
   -h, --help                            Show this help message
 ```

 Will check all given _domains_, by trying each as a CSAF provider.